 People who are caught driving while under the influence may be required to serve time in jail.
 Even if it is a person’s first offense, he or she may still be required to serve time in jail.
 Repeat offenders may be required to spend a longer time in jail.
 Furthermore, people who injure or kill someone while they are driving under the influence are likely to spend a longer time in jail.

 People who are caught driving while under the influence may also be required to pay a fine.
 The amount of the fine can vary from state to state.
 Whether or not someone has had prior DUI convictions will also determine the cost of the fine.
 Repeat offenders will likely have to pay higher fines.

 DUI can cause a person to lose his or her driving privileges.
 People may get their license suspended.
 Repeat offenders may also get their license revoked.
 Individuals who get their license revoked will be required to take both the road and written test again to get their license back.
 It is possible for a person to get his or her license permanently revoked.

 The purpose of punishing people for DUI is to deter them from committing the crime again in the future.
 That is why people are often required to attend substance abuse classes.
 One may be required to pay for these classes him or herself.

-There are not only legal consequences for driving under the influence, but it could also have a negative impact on your ability to find employment in the future.
+There are not only legal consequences for driving under the influence, but it could also have an adverse impact on your ability to find employment in the future.
 Most employers today do a background check on potential employees.
 Even if people are highly-qualified for the position, they may not get the position if they have a DUI conviction.

 Why People Should Attend Inpatient Rehab

-People who have a problem with alcohol are strongly encouraged to attend inpatient rehab.
+Individuals who have a problem with alcohol are strongly encouraged to go to inpatient rehab.
 Inpatient rehab helps people come to terms with their drinking problem.
 The professionals try to get to the root of the issues that are leading someone to drink.
 Inpatient alcohol rehab also teaches people how to deal with their problems without turning to alcohol.